 In January 1888, Theodore did receive a further grant of £50 from the Hellenic Society to return to Thásos to excavate, and the couple duly left for Istanbul.
 Unsurprisingly, the implacable Hamdi Bey refused him leave to carry out further investigations on the island.
 Despite various appeals to the Ambassador, Sir William White, he and Mabel were forced to change their plans.

 Theodore may well have been expecting this.
-In the Classical Review of May 1889, he revealed that while he was first digging on Thásos in 1887 he had employed a local man to ‘to make some excavations in the neighbourhood of Syme’ (way down the Turkish coast, north of Rhodes) on his behalf.
+In the Classical Review of May 1889 (Vol. 3, No. 5, pp. 234-237), his friend E.L.
+Hicks reveals that while Bent was first digging on Thásos in 1887 he had employed a local man to ‘to make some excavations in the neighbourhood of Syme’ (way down the Turkish coast, north of Rhodes) on his behalf.
 Obviously satisfied with the results, the couple, after an excursion to Bursa to see the fabled Green Mosque, decided to return to Cycladic Sýros (where they chartered the yacht Evangelistria under Greek papers) and embark on this fall-back plan.

 At Sýros, in Mabel’s words, ‘Theodore at once took to visiting ships to put into practice our plan of chartering a ship and becoming pirates and taking workmen to “ravage the coasts of Asia Minor”.
 Everyone says it is better to dig first and let them say Kismet after, than to ask leave of the Turks and have them spying there.’
 The couple also meet up here with Manthaios Símos, who has sailed up from his home on Anáfi , close to Santoríni.